jingyifanfanfan/python_note_step_by_step/README.md

 plt.show();  #see the difference; we will dive deeper into visualization later
 ```

-In the above chunk of code, comments such like _Explanation_, _very important notes_ or the other 2 plots following the first one are just notes/trial for me.
+In the above block of code, comments such like _Explanation_, _very important notes_ or the other 2 plots following the first one are just notes/trial for me.
+Also, when I was practicing, _Ctrl + ' _ is extremely useful to just test on a short block of code only.

 Everything in the file is by typing, which I found being vastly different from reading and copying.
 Although these are really simple and basic codes, I believe that it is a great start as well a solid foundation to digest more sophisticated knowledge.
 Hopefully anyone reading it would found it helpful as well.